Miribyan/test-credits/README.md

 - **Error Handling**: All endpoints return meaningful HTTP status codes.
 If something goes wrong, an error message will be returned in the response.
 - **Logging**: The application uses a logger instead of `console.log` for better log management.

-Feel free to contribute to this project by submitting issues or pull requests!